-In further MT work, \citet{reynolds2021prompt} experiment with prompt templates for GPT-3, and find that 0-shot prompts with carefully-chosen templates can outperform $n$-shot prompts with sub-optimal templates. \citet{garcia2022using} explore using prompts with mT5 \cite{xue-etal-2021-mt5} to control output attributes such as formality, and also examine the effect of using prompt-like natural-language tags during fine-tuning. \citet{patel2022bidirectional} propose autoregressive prompting (concatenating only the first predicted word to a prompt and output prefix at each step) for bidirectional models trained with masking objectives, and demonstrate that mT5 can match GPT-3 performance on low-resource languages with this technique.
+In other early MT work, \citet{reynolds2021prompt} experimented with prompt templates for GPT-3, and found that 0-shot prompts with carefully-chosen templates can outperform $n$-shot prompts with sub-optimal templates. \citet{garcia2022using} explored using prompts with mT5 \cite{xue-etal-2021-mt5} to control output attributes such as formality, and also examine the effect of using prompt-like natural-language tags during fine-tuning. \citet{patel2022bidirectional} proposed autoregressive prompting: concatenating only the first predicted word to a prompt and output prefix at each step.